Charles-Louis de Secondat

 In 1721, Montesquieu gained fame with the publication of the Persian Letters, a politically biting satire of religions, monarchies and the rich French under the guise of an epistolary novel, although he disdained calling it that.
 He moved to Paris, traveled extensively, and continued to publish, switching to political treatises such as a consideration of the fall of Rome.

 His masterwork, The Spirit of Laws, published in 1748, had enormous influence on how governments should work, eschewing classical definitions of government for new delineations.
 He also established the idea of a separation of powers—legislative, executive and judicial—to more effectively propagate liberty.
-Although the Catholic Church put Spirit on its list of banned books, the work influenced England's Declaration of the Rights of Man and the U.S. Constitution.
+Although the Catholic Church put Spirit on its list of banned books, the work influenced France's Declaration of the Rights of Man (Declaration des Droits de l’Homme et du Citoyen) and the U.S. Constitution.
 Montesquieu later published his Défense de L’Esprit des Lois in 1750.

 Montesquieu died of a fever in Paris on February 10, 1755.
 Although he had fathered two daughters and a son with his wife, he had been devoted to his work.
 He was regarded as genial and generous, and had a wide and international circle of admirers, from Scottish philosopher David Hume to Hegel to future American president James Madison.